 By The Numbers

-North Shore Country Day School offers a student-centered education for junior kindergarten through 12th grade.
+North Shore Country Day offers a student-centered education for junior kindergarten through 12th grade.

 Year Founded: 1919

-Campus Location: Located about 16 miles from Chicago in the suburb of Winnetka, North Shore has a beautiful 16-acre campus.
+Campus Location: Located about 16 miles from Chicago in the suburb of Winnetka, NSCD has a beautiful 16-acre campus.

 Financial Aid: $2.5 million allocated to 20% of the student body.